nasa/HyperCP/README.md

 ## Requirements and Installation

-Save this entire HyperInSPACE file repository (~2.5 GB) to a convenient, sensibly named directory on your computer such as yourPath/HyperInSPACE/.
-When Main.py is launched for the first time, data and directories will be updated as described below.
+Save this entire HyperInSPACE file repository (~2.5 GB including accompanying databases) to a convenient, sensibly named directory on your computer such as yourPath/HyperInSPACE/.
+When Main.py is launched for the first time, directories will be created and databases moved into them as described below.
 No system files will be changed.

-Requires Python 3.X is installed on a Linux, MacOS, or Windows computer.
+Requires Python 3.X installed on a Linux, MacOS, or Windows computer.
 The Anaconda distribution is encouraged.
 A nice walkthrough can be found here: https://youtu.be/YJC6ldI3hWk.
 (If you are running a minimal, bootstrap distribution such as Miniconda, several additional packages may be needed including: scipy, matplotlib, pyqt5, h5py, fpdf, and requests.)

 HDF5 data files will be read and written using the h5py module (2.9.0 at the time of writing) included in a standard Anaconda Python package.
-The Zhang (et al. 2017) sky/sunglint correction also requires Xarray, which requires installation (complete instructions here: http://xarray.pydata.org/en/stable/installing.html).
+The Zhang et al. 2017 sky/sunglint correction also requires Xarray, which requires installation (complete instructions here: http://xarray.pydata.org/en/stable/installing.html).
 To install Xarray with Anaconda:
 ```
 prompt$ conda install xarray dask netCDF4 bottleneck
 ```
- Utilization of GMAO atmospheric models for use in the Zhang 2017 glint correction and filling in environmental conditions not otherwise provided in field logs will now require a user account on the NASA EARTHDATA server.
+ Utilization of GMAO atmospheric models for use in the Zhang et al. 2017 glint correction and filling in environmental conditions not otherwise provided in field logs will require a user account on the NASA EARTHDATA server.
+These are the same credentials used to download satellite imagery from oceancolor.gsfc.nasa.gov.
 New profiles can be created here: https://urs.earthdata.nasa.gov/users/new .
 The Pysolar module (https://anaconda.org/conda-forge/pysolar) must be installed unless the raw data includes solar geometries (e.g. SolarTracker with SATNAV and associated device file as described below).
-To install Pysolar with Anaconda :
+To install Pysolar with Anaconda:
 ```
 prompt$ conda install -c conda-forge pysolar
 ```